What is the Current Situation with Climate Change, and What do We Need to Understand about It?

 This was the UN’s bleak analysis of the state of climate change in November 2022.
 Such statements might once have seemed alarmist, but for most of us, they’ve started to feel like a weekly occurrence.

-Climate change – once a slightly unbelievable future problem – has become an all-to-real concern for all of us.
-It’s difficult to open your front door without being confronted with it – whether from an advert on the side of the bus, or the fact that you’re wearing a t-shirt in autumn.
+Climate change – once a slightly unbelievable future problem – has become an all-too-real concern for all of us.
+It’s difficult to open your front door without being confronted with it – whether from an advert on the side of the bus, or the fact that you’re wearing a t-shirt in winter.

 The fundamentals